Revenue Per Available Room

 Now you’re thinking, “How can I use this metric in my hotel operations?”
 Good question!
 RevPAR helps you make data-driven decisions by comparing your hotel’s performance with competitors or industry benchmarks.

-In essence, RevPAR captures the efficiency of your room revenue generation, enabling you to more accurately price rooms and optimize occupancy rates.
+RevPAR captures the efficiency of your room revenue generation, enabling you to price rooms more accurately and optimize occupancy rates.
 It’s calculated by dividing the total room revenue by the product of available rooms and the number of days being analyzed.

 Origin of the Acronym RevPAR